 This clause applies if the UE is configured with pdsch-HARQ-ACK-Codebook = semi-static.

 A UE reports HARQ-ACK information for a corresponding PDSCH reception or SPS PDSCH release only in a HARQ-ACK codebook that the UE transmits in a slot indicated by a value of a PDSCH-to-HARQ_feedback timing indicator field in a corresponding DCI format 1_0 or DCI format 1_1.
 The UE reports NACK value(s) for HARQ-ACK information bit(s) in a HARQ-ACK codebook that the UE transmits in a slot not indicated by a value of a PDSCH-to-HARQ_feedback timing indicator field in a corresponding DCI format 1_0 or DCI format 1_1.

+If a UE receives a first PDSCH scheduled by a first DCI format that the UE detects in a first PDCCH monitoring occasion and includes a PDSCH-to-HARQ_feedback timing indicator field providing an inapplicable value from dl-DataToUL-ACK,

+- if the UE is provided pdsch-HARQ-ACK-OneShotFeedback-r16 and if the UE detects a second DCI format in any PDCCH monitoring occasion after the first one where the second DCI format includes a One-shot HARQ-ACK request field with value 1, the UE multiplexes the corresponding HARQ-ACK information in a PUCCH or PUSCH transmission in a slot that is indicated by the value of a PDSCH-to-HARQ_feedback timing indicator field in the second DCI format.
+The UE includes the HARQ-ACK information in a Type-3 HARQ-ACK codebook, as described in Clause 9.1.4,

+- otherwise, the UE does not multiplex the corresponding HARQ-ACK information in a PUCCH or PUSCH transmission.

 *** Unchanged text is omitted ***